john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <br>

-## How do you create objects?
+## How do you create an object?
-There are a few ways to create objects.
-One of the easiest wats it to create an empty object and then add members to them.
-For example, you would simply need to declare a variable with empty object brackets and then assign memebrs to them.
+**One of the easiest wats it to create an empty object and then add members to them.** For example, you would simply need to declare a variable with empty object brackets and then assign memebrs to them.
 ```JavaScript
   const car = {};                        // create an empty object.